Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 1. Gastric lavage

-When the first symptoms of food poisoning appear, it is urgent to rinse the stomach.
-This is done to remove the remnants of harmful food.
+When the first symptoms of food poisoning appear, it is necessary to urgently rinse the stomach.
+This is done to remove any remaining junk food.

 A weak solution of potassium permanganate or soda is excellent for washing.
-To prepare the product: pour literally a few grains of potassium permanganate (to a light pink color) or 1 tbsp on 2 liters of water at room temperature. a spoonful of soda.
+To prepare the product: pour literally a few grains of potassium permanganate (until light pink) or 1 tbsp into 2 liters of water at room temperature. spoon of soda.

 Drink this solution and call by pressing 2 fingers on the root of the tongue.
-Repeat the process until clear water comes out.
+Repeat the procedure until clear water comes out.

 Important!
-If the victim of poisoning is a child under 2 years old, a person after or in a very weakened or delusional state, an unconscious person, then inducing vomiting at home is strictly prohibited!
+If the victim of poisoning is a child under 2 years old, a person after or in a very weakened or delirious state, a person unconscious, then inducing vomiting at home is strictly prohibited!
 Such patients may choke on vomit.
-Vomiting in this case can only be caused by health workers under their supervision !!!
+In this case, only health workers under their supervision can induce vomiting!!!

 After gastric lavage, sorbents are taken to remove toxins from the body.

-The most popular sorbent is coal, which we often recognize under the names: “Activated carbon” or “White coal”.
+The most popular sorbent is carbon, which we often recognize under the names: “Activated carbon” or “White carbon”.

-These drugs reduce the absorption of harmful substances in the gastrointestinal tract and contribute to the removal of not only toxins, but also salts of heavy metals, alkaloids and other harmful substances.
+These drugs reduce the absorption of harmful substances in the gastrointestinal tract and promote the removal from it not only of toxins, but also salts of heavy metals, alkaloids and other harmful substances.

-When taking activated charcoal, proceed from the calculation: 1 tablet per 10 kg of body weight.
-"White coal" is taken 2-4 tablets, depending on the severity of the poisoning.
+When taking activated carbon, proceed from the calculation: 1 tablet per 10 kg of body weight.
+“White coal” is taken 2-4 tablets, depending on the severity of the poisoning.

 3. Replenishment of fluid lost by the body

-After washing the stomach and taking the sorbent, to replenish the loss of fluid in the body (after vomiting and diarrhea), you need to drink plenty of fluids.
+After gastric lavage and taking the sorbent, drinking plenty of fluids is necessary to replenish fluid loss in the body (after vomiting and diarrhea).

-Drink 2-3 liters of boiled liquid per day.
-Alternate salt solution (add 1 teaspoon of table salt per 1 liter of boiled water), sweet weak tea and chamomile decoction.
+Drink 2–3 liters of boiled liquid per day.
+Alternate saline solution (add 1 teaspoon of table salt to 1 liter of boiled water), sweet, weak tea and chamomile decoction.

-Drinking plenty of water not only restores water balance, but also helps a person warm up, and also reduces pain.
+Drinking plenty of fluids not only restores water balance, but also helps a person warm up and also reduces pain.

 Warming

 Often, when food is poisoned, a person develops.
-In this case, it needs to be warmed up.
-For warming, cover the patient with a blanket, and attach a heating pad to the legs.
+In this case, it must be warmed up.
+To keep warm, cover the patient with a blanket and apply a heating pad to the legs.

 Diet

-After first aid and treatment of poisoning, a sparing diet is prescribed, which contributes to the rapid resumption of the functionality of the digestive organs.
-We will look at the diet in this article a little later.
+After first aid and treatment of poisoning, a gentle diet is prescribed, which helps to quickly restore the functionality of the digestive organs.
+We will look at diet a little later in this article.

 5. Medicines for food poisoning:

 To restore water balance.
-They are used after washing the stomach to prevent dehydration of the body: "", "Oralit", "Chlorazole", "Litrozol" and others.
+They are used after gastric lavage to prevent dehydration of the body: "", "Oralit", "Chlorazol", "Litrozol" and others.

 To restore intestinal microflora.
-They are used after gastric lavage: "Hilak forte", "Linex", "Mezim", etc.;
+Used after gastric lavage: “Hilak Forte”, “Linex”, “Mezim”, etc.;

 Antibiotics are used only in severe cases of poisoning and are prescribed only by the attending physician.